 It’s also worth noting that schools labeled “international,” “American,”etc, are not always such.
 It’s common practice in many countries (especially developing countries) to label privately owned, for-profit schools, “international” to secure native-English speaking teachers and to provide a high standard of education to local (usually wealthy) children.
 Although these schools often do provide a more international-style education, the student body is not usually as diverse as you would find in true international schools.

 Teachers in international schools are very diverse, as schools often make an effort to hire a mix of nationalities and ages.
 Most are native English speakers, but certainly not all.
 You will find teachers who have been overseas almost their entire career working alongside teachers who spent many years teaching in their home country before choosing to move abroad.
+Teachers may come from such diverse places as Atlanta, Georgia to almost any other city in the world.

 Interestingly, schools usually prefer teaching couples, where both spouses work at the same school, so it is quite common to be working with families where both parents are your colleagues and their children are your students.
 This helps build a close community, ensures that teachers have some stability in their lives (moving to a new country is stressful), and provides the most economic method of hiring and employing foreigners.